-The IRS offers a program to taxpayers that allows for an individual who is unable to pay the full amount of tax debt owed to pay a lesser amount that settles the debt in full.
+The IRS offers a program to taxpayers that allows for an individual who is unable to pay the full amount of back taxes owed to pay a lesser amount that settles the owed amount in full.
 This program is called the Offer in Compromise program and is available to those who meet certain criteria.
-However, if you have a legitimate doubt about the amount you owe in tax debt, you will need to go through a different process than making a traditional offer in compromise.
+However, if you have a legitimate doubt about the amount you owe in back taxes, you will need to go through a different process than making a traditional offer in compromise.
 This process should only be done if you have legitimate and provable concerns about how much is owed.

 In the event that you owe more than you believe is accurate, you will need to submit an offer in compromise (doubt as to liability).
-You can do so by completing IRS Form 656-L, which allows you to dispute the amount of tax debt that is owed.
+You can do so by completing IRS Form 656-L, which allows you to dispute the amount of back taxes that is owed.
 When you complete and submit this form to the IRS, the process of review will begin.
-IRS officials will carefully evaluate the information you’ve sent and review your application to determine if an error was made in calculating your tax debt.
+IRS officials will carefully evaluate the information you’ve sent and review your application to determine if an error was made in calculating your back taxes.

-If the tax debt you owe has been established by a judgment in a court of law, a final court decision, or through current tax laws, it is unlikely that you can dispute the liability.
-However, if you have a genuine dispute about the amount of tax debt, you can submit a doubt as to liability offer to the IRS by completing the required form.
+If the back taxes you owe has been established by a judgment in a court of law, a final court decision, or through current tax laws, it is unlikely that you can dispute the liability.
+However, if you have a genuine dispute about the amount of back taxes, you can submit a doubt as to liability offer to the IRS by completing the required form.
 You can dispute back taxes if you suspect an error was made by the IRS, your accountant, or even yourself.

-In some cases, taxpayers don’t even realize they have any outstanding debt with the IRS until years after the debt has been assessed.
+In some cases, taxpayers don’t even realize they have any outstanding back taxes with the IRS until years after the back taxes have been assessed.
 One example is a taxpayer who reviewed their credit report, only to find that the IRS had imposed $25,000 in back taxes due to an audit on a previous tax year.
 The taxpayer may not have received information about the audit, resulting in the IRS assessing the penalty due to no response.
 In this case, the taxpayer may choose to file Form 656-L because they don’t think the IRS performed an accurate audit.

 In the offer, the taxpayer would have to offer at least $1 — as the amount offered cannot be $0 — and include any receipts and other supporting documentation for the audit.
-If the documentation substantiates the claim that the tax debt owed is not accurate, the IRS would accept the offer and settle the debt.
+If the documentation substantiates the claim that the back taxes owed is not accurate, the IRS would accept the offer and settle back taxes.

 In this case, you would also qualify to file a doubt as to liability form, which would begin the review process with the IRS.
 You would need to include the documentation submitted through the amendment process, as well as proof that you submitted the amendment prior to the tax deadline.
 In your offer, you would include the corrected amount of taxes owed as the settlement amount.
 If the IRS determines that you are correct, it would accept the settlement.